Holika Dahan - 20th, March

 |2018||March 2||March 1|

-, 2 March.
-Aptly called the festival of colors, earlier it was celebrated for fertility of the land and good harvest.
-The main day of Holi is also known by several other names such as Dhulendi, Dhulandi or Dhulheti.
+Holi is one of the major Hindu festivals in India.
+Generally, Holi is celebrated on the last full moon day in early March every year.
+In 2019, Holi will fall on 21st March on Thursday as per the Gregorian calendar.
+Aptly called the festival of colors, earlier it was celebrated for the fertility of the land and good harvest.
+The main day of Holi is also known by several other names such as Dhulendi, Dhulandi or Dhulhendi.

 Please find below the main dates of Holi Celebrations.
 This day is celebrated with colors.
 Holika Dahan or Chhoti Holi is celebrated a day earlier.
 On the day of Holika Dahan people burn logs of wood to symbolize victory of good over evil and observe Holi Pooja.